PowerDMS/NContext/Readme.md

 Project Management
 ------------------
+Feel free to comment and vote on ideas or features you'd like to see incorporated into NContext.

 **Trello:** *https://trello.com/b/xqQg5bfC*

 Continuous Delivery
 -------------------
 Current efforts are underway to bring NContext to a production-ready state.
 This includes specification tests and an efficient build and deployment strategy.
 To accomplish this, I have set up the following environments for the community to use: